 The chamber will produce a significant amount of heat during normal operation.
 Locate the chamber in a room with adequate ventilation to prevent excessive heat build-up.
-Allow enough space around the chamber to permit serviceability and the removal of the service access panels, which are located on each side and the rear.

 The chamber must be on a solid and level floor.
+Leveling legs are provided to lock the chamber securely in place if desired.